Author's Biography

 NOTE: The photo of Allan at the right ---> was taken on the porch of the Robert Frost Farm State Historic Site in Derry, New Hampshire.
 He attended several of the week-long Poetry Workshops there with poets who are "deeply committed to learning more about the craft of writing poetry."

-Allan received his bachelor and master’s degrees from Florida State University and his doctorate from the University of Maine at Orono.
+Allan attended Florida State University, at first as a math education major, and then switched to English education.
+He chose education because he had always had a great desire to teach, so that he could help young men and women with their problems that could be brought out through good literature.
+Allan received his bachelor's and master’s degrees from Florida State University and his doctorate from the University of Maine at Orono.
 He is co-author of two college freshman textbooks (first, with Audrey T. Edwards, Applications: Issues for Reading and Composition, Holt, Rinehart and Winston, 1986; and, second, with Judith Pula and Audrey T. Edwards, Controversy: Issues for Reading and Writing, Prentice Hall, 1999), the second of which is now in its third edition.
-He also has co-authored a dozen professional articles.
+He has also co-authored a dozen professional articles.
+He taught English for over thirty years in both high school and college, including at Frostburg State University in Maryland, Plymouth State University in Plymouth, and Manchester Community College, both in New Hampshire.
+When a professor he spoke at an annual convention of the International Reading Association.
+When he retired, the president of his college bestowed on him the title Professor Emeritus.

 Stay In Touch With Him